valeria-va/ROS2_rUBot_tutorial_ws/Documentation/02_ROS2_tutorial.md

 ```

 ## **2. ROS2 Nodes**
 In ROS2, each node should be responsible for a single module (e.g., one node for controlling wheel motors, one for controlling a LIDAR control, etc.).
-Each node can communicate with other nodes through different methods.
+Each node can communicate with other nodes publishing or subscribing messages from topics.

 A full robotic system is comprised of many nodes working together.
-In ROS2, a single executable (a C++ or Python program, etc.) can contain one node.
+In ROS2, a single executable (a C++ or Python program, etc.) is needed to create a node.
 ROS2 nodes are:
 - Subprograms in your application, responsible for only one thing
 - communicate with each other through topics, services and parameters